-- If eligible, Medicaid will pay for most health care costs, including nursing home and community-based care (includes in-home care).
+If eligible, Medicaid will pay for most health care costs, including nursing home and community-based care (including in-home care).
 However, long-term personal care (such as in-home assistance with activities of daily living or safety supervision) is likely not covered.

 Services defined as "long-term care"